-Bill Baker, a now retired Santa Barbara detective thought that the early murders of Robert Domingos (18) and Linda Edwards (17) on June 4th 1963 carried many of the hallmarks of the now notorious Zodiac Killer, who terrorized part of Northern California in the late 1960s and early 1970s.
+Bill Baker, a now retired Santa Barbara detective, believed that the early murders of Robert Domingos (18) and Linda Edwards (17) on June 4th 1963 carried many of the hallmarks of the now notorious Zodiac Killer, who terrorized part of Northern California in the late 1960s and early 1970s.

-Fifty-six years ago, a couple were brutally gunned down while fleeing for their lives from a remote beach, situated 3.32 miles east of Gaviota State Park and alongside Highway 101, approximately a five-hour drive from Vallejo, California.
+Fifty-six years ago, a couple were brutally executed while fleeing for their lives from a remote Santa Barbara beach, situated 3.32 miles east of Gaviota State Park and alongside Highway 101, approximately a five-hour drive from Vallejo, California.

-The couple were Robert Domingos (18) and Linda Edwards (17), who had on Senior Ditch Day, June 4th 1963, decided to go sunbathing on a remote beach, accessed via a decline trail off the main highway, where they left their 1956 copper and black Pontiac.
-The young couple were struck numerous times in the back.
+The couple were Robert Domingos (18) and Linda Edwards (17), who on Senior Ditch Day, June 4th 1963, decided to go sunbathing on a remote beach accessed via a decline trail off the main highway, where they had parked their 1956 copper and black Pontiac.
+The young couple were mercilessly gunned down by a fusillade of shots in the back as they attempted to escape their attacker.
 Robert Domingos was shot eleven times, while Linda Edwards was targeted eight times.
 It was a sunny afternoon when the killer approached the couple, armed with what was thought to be a .22 caliber long rifle (a weapon ideal for target shooting with minimum recoil).

-Interesting though, was the unspent .22 Caliber Western Super X long rifle ammunition.
-The murders of Betty Lou Jensen and David Faraday on December 20th 1968 with a .22 caliber weapon, detailed by the Zodiac Killer in the trilogy of letters on July 31st 1969, declared the use of Western Super X in his first confirmed contact with authorities.
-The unused ammunition boxes in the Domingos/Edwards murders had a lot number, sold locally, although not exclusively at the nearby Vandenberg Air Force Base, approximately 10 miles north of Lompoc, California - but crucially they were devoid of price tags, suggesting that they were possibly part of a larger consignment.
-The military connection is interesting bearing in mind the attack at Lake Berryessa on September 27th 1969 (Wing Walkers), along with the Zodiac Killer's perceived fascination with astrology/astronomy, as the Vandenberg Air Force Base had manned spaceflight ambitions.
+Points of interest were the unspent .22 Caliber Western Super X long rifle ammunition recovered by investigators.
+The murders of Betty Lou Jensen and David Arthur Faraday on December 20th 1968 were committed with a .22 caliber weapon, detailed by the Zodiac Killer in the trinity of letters on July 31st 1969, which declared the use of Western Super X in his first confirmed contact with authorities.
+The unused ammunition boxes in the Domingos/Edwards murders had a lot number, sold locally, although not exclusively, at the nearby Vandenberg Air Force Base approximately 10 miles north of Lompoc, California.
+This ammunition was crucially absent of any price tags, suggesting that they were possibly part of a larger consignment.
+The military connection is one that has been pursued because of the footprints discovered to and from the crime scene at Lake Berryessa on September 27th 1969 (Wing Walkers), along with the Zodiac Killer's perceived fascination with astrology/astronomy, as the Vandenberg Air Force Base had manned spaceflight ambitions.

 Early on in the investigation a 17-year-old boy from Lompoc was arrested due to intoxication and revealed to investigators that he knew the murdered couple, having been jealous of Robert Domingos.
 He explained to officers he had been at Refugio Beach on the Tuesday of their murder.

-Refugio Beach is 5.65 miles east of the crime scene.
+which is located just 5.65 miles east of the Domingos/Edwards crime scene.
 It was noticed by investigators that the boy had a badly bruised hand and knuckles "pushed in", consistent with a fight.
 It was believed that Robert Domingos may have struggled with the assailant before being shot.
-Under questioning, the teenager was combative and belligerent, and somebody who was already known to Lompoc police, having a previous arrest record.
+Under questioning, the teenager was combative and belligerent, and somebody who was already well known to the Lompoc Police Department due to his previous arrest record.